tank606/EEP520_Final/README.md

 EE P 520 Final Project
 ==
 ## Project Goal
 The purpose of this project was to use C++ and multi-agent systems to build a Room Escape game.
-You need to control a knight to save the princess prevent her from attacking by the Lord of the Dark Castle.
-A user-controlled agent (knight) needs to pass through the blockade of other automatic agents (Ghost, Guard and Trap), and also needs to find the corresponding key in order to unlock the corresponding door.
+You need to control a knight to save the princess to prevent her from attacking by the Lord of the Dark Castle.
+A user-controlled agent (Knight) needs to pass through the blockade of other automatic agents (Ghost, Guard and Trap), and also needs to find the corresponding key in order to unlock the corresponding door.
 User-controlled robots can only move and jump left and right, while Ghosts work on a specific area and Guards can patrol the entire castle.

 ## Game Description and Instructions
 In this game, you, as a knight, are trying to pass the castle to save the princess!
 The Lord of the Dark Castle (the red square robot) finds that you had entered the castle and he was very angry and wanted to kill the princess.
 You should take the princess before he approaches the princess.
 If you exceed the time, you will lose the princess forever.
 But there are ghosts and guards everywhere in the castle.
 You can appear in the guard's field of vision, but you cannot touch him.
-Ghosts will only appear in certain places, you need to find the right time to avoid them.Don't let yourself be caught by the trap (brown triangle on the map)!
+Ghosts will only appear in certain places and you need to find the right time to avoid them.
+Don't let yourself be caught by the trap (brown triangle on the map)!
 Touch guard, ghost and traps, and you're back at the beginning of the castle gate!
 When you find nowhere else to go, try to find a hidden key.
 Get it and the hidden door will open.
 When you find the princess, you and the princess will return to the entrance position together.

 ## Installing & playing the game
 Please note that the following steps are based on a Windows 10 computer.
 Mac computers follow similar steps, but some steps may be slightly different.
 However, the overall process for both systems remains the same.